 This innovation provides the Router with the built-in capability to automatically check for a new version of firmware and alert you that the new firmware is available.
-When you log into the Router's advanced interface, the Router will perform a check to see if new firmware is available.
+When you log into the Router's Web-Based Advanced User Interface, the Router will perform a check to see if new firmware is available.
 If so, you will be notified.
 You can choose to download the new version or ignore it.
+The Router ships with this feature enabled.
+If you want to disable it, select "Disable" and click "Apply Changes".